Last updated 29 July 2017

 The discount requires a discount code unique to each customer who qualifies, is traceable to that customer, and is not transferable.
 Codes are emailed manually to each customer who qualifies.

 Does Fighting 15s hold sales?

 Fighting 15s does not hold sales for the reason that regular, predictable sales (for example, Black Friday, Boxing Day, January sales, sales on the weekends of particular shows) devalue the business.
-Instead we reward regular customers who support the business by giving them a unique discount (the valued customer discount), and customers who order large amounts through our regular discounting system in the online shop.

 Is Fighting 15s part of Eureka Miniatures?